 A lot of cooks prefer to use a warm plate or serving platter.
 You can also use a cutting board, which is convenient if you plan on slicing the steak before serving.
 An oven rack also makes a handy resting spot for your meat, since it helps you keep the crusty, seasoned exterior intact.

 - Take the meat off of the heat burner, out of the oven, or off the grill once done cooking.

-- Transfer your meat to a warm plate.
-You may also use a cutting board.
+- Transfer your meat to a warm plate or cutting board.

 - Create a tent with aluminum foil to retain a bit of the heat.